Glossary of Terms

 Custom Application: An application in which

-different essays and Professional Evaluations can be assigned to
+different essays and Professional Evaluation Forms can be assigned to

 individual program(s) designated by the applicant.
 A Custom